josephburnett/jd/README.md

 Usage: jd [OPTION]...
 FILE1 [FILE2]
 Diff and patch JSON files.

+Prints the diff of FILE1 and FILE2 to STDOUT.
 When FILE2 is omitted the second input is read from STDIN.
+When patching (-p) FILE1 is a diff.

 Options:
   -p        Apply patch FILE1 to FILE2 or STDIN.
+  -o=FILE3  Write to FILE3 instead of STDOUT.

 Examples:
   jd a.json b.json
   cat b.json | jd a.json
-  jd a.json b.json > patch; jd patch a.json
+  jd -o patch a.json b.json; jd patch a.json
 ```

-## Libarary usage
+## Library usage

 `go get github.com/josephburnett/jd`